pramodoutlook/DevOps-Essentials/Lab 1.md

 ```
 ansible-playbook DevOpsSetup.yml
 ```

+### Task 8 : Verify the Jenkins and Docker landing page.
 Verify the Jenkins Landing Page: Open a web browser and navigate to your Jenkins landing page using your Jenkins server's public IP address.
 Replace `<Your_Jenkins_IP>` with the actual public IP.
 ```
 http://<Your_Jenkins_IP>:8080/